 You can do this by clearing your ‘cache’ and saying goodbye to the cookies, but if you have Google Chrome, each time you search for a flight make sure you do so in a new incognito window, this will ensure no cookie collection in the first place, meaning you should not see that hike in price.

 Every time I talk about air miles I kick myself because I never have done this and I dread to think what I could have collected by now.
 By collecting air miles you could build up discounts on flights or even free flights or upgrades, I do not know too much about this but the lovely Charlie over at CharlieDistracted has got you covered on this one.

 You have hit the jackpot and found an amazing flight price, brilliant!
 But before you book to be sure to check for hidden extras.

-For instance ensure the flight includes baggage within the price listed, for example the Norwegian Air Low Fare prices does not include baggage, so ensure it will works out most cost effective when baggage is added on.
+For instance ensure the flight includes baggage within the price listed, for example, the Norwegian Air Low Fare prices do not include baggage, so ensure it will work out the most cost-effective when baggage is added on.
 This can also happen a lot in with smaller internal North American airlines, I recommend SouthWest Airlines as you get up to two checked bags and two carry on bags included in your airfare.

 I will only ever pay for checked luggage on long haul flights (if not included), if I am travelling short haul I won’t, for the short trips get packing savvy and only take a free checked bag to save money.
 Invest in a Cabin Zero Bag to really maximise your space while still being within the size constraints.

-And there you have it, the process I go through to find the cheapest flights, as I said at the start there is no dark arts involved with this just a lot of patience and sometimes faffing, but you will thank yourself when you are boarding that plane to Thailand.
-Oh, and it goes with out saying, do not book your flights through travel agents.
+And there you have it, the process I go through to find the cheapest flights, as I said at the start there are no dark arts involved with this just a lot of patience and sometimes faffing, but you will thank yourself when you are boarding that plane to Thailand.
+Oh, and it goes without saying, do not book your flights through travel agents.

 Pin for later: